What is a Registered Agent in New York?

 Can I be my own Registered Agent in New York?

-Yes, you can act as your own Registered Agent in New York if you meet the state’s requirements for Registered Agents.
+Yes, you can act as your own Registered Agent in New York if you meet the state’s requirements for Statutory Agents.
 Here are the key considerations for anyone thinking about becoming their own Registered Agent:

 Physical Address: You must have a physical street address in New York; a P.O.
 Box is not acceptable.
 This address is where you will receive legal documents and official correspondence from the state.